;

 Alcohol and Chronic Kidney Disease

 According to the National Kidney Foundation, regular heavy drinking can double the risk of getting chronic kidney disease (CKD).
-The combination of heavy drinking and smoking also puts people at five times greater risk of getting CKD.

-On the other hand, there is evidence showing alcohol may lower the risk of CKD
+On the other hand, there is evidence showing alcohol may lower the risk of CKD.

 A study published in 2015 tested the risk of developing chronic kidney disease based on their self-reported alcohol intake.
-It found an inverse correlation between alcohol consumption and CKD.

 While this is by means no recommendation to drink more alcohol or to start drinking, they do suggest that light to moderate drinking has not been shown to increase the risk of developing CKD.